MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-704.md

 ---
 title: Inventory - Transaction Detail (report)
 description: Review all inventory movements for the selected items for a selected period.
-Allows auditing historical inventory movements e.g. sales, purchases and transfers of stock for a selected item to determine the basis of the current inventory quantity.
+Audit historical inventory movements, such as sales, purchases, and stock transfers to determine the basis of a quantity that's currently in inventory.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf